Devoteam/Hoppscotch-Setup/README.md

 An instruction for deploying self-hosted Hoppscotch service with Treaffik!

 > [!NOTE]
 > This documentation is heavily based on the Official documentation.
-Pls, check out the official documentation (https://docs.hoppscotch.io/documentation/self-host/community-edition/install-and-build).
+Pls, check out the [official Hoppschotch documentation] (https://docs.hoppscotch.io/documentation/self-host/community-edition/install-and-build).

 ## Setup
 For the deployment, some stuff is needed.